 The Habitat Conservation Trust Foundation is a non-profit charitable foundation acting as Trustee of the Habitat Conservation Trust.
 HCTF came into existence because its major contributors (hunters, anglers, trappers, and guide-outfitters) were willing to pay for conservation work above and beyond that expected by government for basic management of wildlife and fish resources.
-Unlike license fees that contribute to basic management costs, conservation investments funded by HCTF surcharges benefit contributors by directly enhancing their opportunities to use and enjoy wildlife and fish resources.

 Vision: A future where freshwater fish, wildlife and their habitats are healthy and valued by all British Columbians.

 Mission Statement: It is the mission of HCTF to improve the conservation outcomes of BC’s fish and wildlife, and the habitats in which they live.
 We make a difference by funding conservation projects and by educating and engaging the public about BC’s natural assets.

 HCTF is a proposal-driven organization and we invite grant applications from anyone who has a good idea that benefits fish, wildlife and habitat in British Columbia.

 Each year, we receive many more applications than can be funded, so we use a thorough review process to determine which projects will provide the greatest conservation benefits within the context of our Strategic Plan.
 We get results and value for money by carefully selecting projects with a high likelihood of providing demonstrable, measurable benefits to native species of fish and wildlife.

 Since the inception of our work in 1981, the Foundation and its predecessors have invested over $155 million in more than 2000 projects across BC.
 This work would never have happened without the funding commitment to conservation made by the anglers, hunters, guide-outfitters and trappers of BC.

 HCTF funds a variety of conservation work including: